Labubu: History

-Commercial performance
+Film

-Pop Mart attributes a substantial share of its sales to Labubu’s IP, The Monsters.
-In its 2024 annual report, the company reported revenue of RMB 3.04 billion (roughly US$430 million) from The Monsters, equal to 23.3% of total revenue that year.
-In the first half of 2025, The Monsters generated RMB 4.81 billion (about US$670 million), accounting for 34.7% of Pop Mart’s revenue for the period.
+In November 2025, Sony Pictures acquired rights to develop a film based on Labubu.
+Paul King was announced as the film's director in December 2025.
+In March 2026, Steven Levenson (Dear Evan Hansen) was announced to be co-writing the film alongside King.

 Design

 Labubu dolls have been sold by Pop Mart since 2019.

 Labubus are described as having a playful yet slightly fierce look, featuring round, furry bodies, wide eyes, pointed ears, and nine sharp teeth that form a mischievous smile.
 Aside from Labubu herself, other figures also belong to a "tribe" called "The Monsters", including the characters Mokoko, Pato, Spooky, Tycoco (Labubu's "skeleton-looking" boyfriend), and Zimomo (the leader of The Monsters, with a spiked tail).
 The dolls have been produced with a variety of appearances.

 The first Labubu key-ring line, titled "Exciting Macaron" (心動馬卡龍), was released in October 2023.
 Other collections include "Fall in Wild", the seven-figurine "Have a Seat" (坐坐派對) line, and "Massive into Energy" (大動力系列).

-Pop Mart has also collaborated with various brands, producing a Coca-Cola–themed winter blind box series of eleven Labubus in late 2024 and a 13-figurine line of The Monsters re-imagined as characters from the manga and anime One Piece in early 2025.
+Pop Mart has also collaborated with various brands, producing a Coca-Cola–themed winter blind box series of eleven Labubus in late 2024 and a 13-figurine line of The Monsters re-imagined as characters from the manga One Piece in early 2025.
 Other figures have been released exclusively at various museums, such as the "Labubu's Artistic Quest" series sold at Pop Mart's store at the Louvre in Paris.